This post may contain affiliate links. Please read our disclosure policy.

 - Your store ran out of 42 bottles of black food coloring (just kidding, sort of)

 - You want to use more natural ingredients in your frosting

 But before we get started, how cute is this candy corn cake?
 I have been obsessed with Rachel Fujihara’s creations at @frostedfujicakes.
 She makes the most amazing cakes so I wanted to design this cake inspired by one of her Halloween cakes.
 Halloween is my all time favorite holiday and this black buttercream frosting comes in handy for all your Halloween baking projects.

 I’m going to share with you some tips to get a super dark black buttercream frosting.
 Ready for all my dark secrets?

 The chocolate buttercream is a great base for a black buttercream because it’s already darkened by the cocoa powder.
 I use my classic chocolate buttercream frosting recipe to start the black frosting.
 Make sure you use a good quality Dutch-processed cocoa powder.

 Dutch-process cocoa means they wash the cocao beans with a potassium solution to neutralize their acidity.
 It makes also makes a richer darker cocoa powder.
 So, skip out on the generic tin of cocoa powder in the back of your cabinet and get yourself the good stuff.
-There are a lot of good brands like Ghirardelli and King Arthur.
+There are a lot of good brands like Ghirardelli and Bensdorp.